 Is an all-nighter worth it?

-If you’re staying up to study, you may be doing more harm than help for your test scores.
-An all nighter can be counterproductive to your academic success, mental health, and physical well being.
+If you’re staying up to be productive, you may be doing more harm than help for your performance.
+An all nighter can be counterproductive to your success, mental health, and physical well being.
+Worst of all, all-nighters greatly increase your risk of burnout.

-Sleep is essential for memory retention, so you’ll actually learn less on less sleep.
-In fact, a study found that increasing the quality of deep sleep improved memory retention.
+Sleep is essential for memory retention, so you’ll actually remember less on less sleep.
+In fact, studies have found that increasing one’s deep sleep improved memory retention.

-Ever find yourself snacking at 3am trying to finish that paper for class?
+Ever find yourself snacking at 3am trying to finish that assignment?
 Turns out lack of sleep messes with your hunger hormones, leptin and ghrelin, to make you more likely to crave starchy fatty foods.

 Sleep deprivation also increases the blood level of endocannabinoids, which makes snacking more enjoyable.
 This can make you feel lethargic and sick, which can make it hard to focus in class.
 If you’re trying to be health conscious and struggling, sleep may be the answer!